ritugautam794/Credit-Card-Default-Prediction/README.md

 ## Executive Summary
 This report presents an analysis of credit issuance within the financial sector, using a dataset of 24,000 clients and an additional 1,000 pilot customers.
 The objectives include making credit issuance recommendations, assessing the impact of gender on decision-making, and discussing broader implications for ethics and equality in artificial intelligence-driven decisions.

-In the first section, we develop a predictive model to recommend credit issuance for the 1,000 pilot customers, based on existing client data.
-The second section explores the role of gender by comparing models with and without the "SEX" variable.
-We observe differences in credit issuance outcomes when applying models to male and female applicants separately.
-A graphical representation depicts the percentage of males and females receiving credit across various threshold values.
+Firstly, we develop a predictive model to recommend credit issuance for the 1,000 pilot customers, based on existing client data.
 Lastly, we delve into the ethical implications of data-driven decision-making.
 We emphasize the importance of responsible AI practices and compliance with relevant regulations to ensure fairness and ethical considerations.
 Recommendations include ongoing monitoring, transparency, and collaboration with stakeholders to align practices with anti-discrimination legislation and ethical standards.

 This report underscores the need for a balance between profitability and ethical decision-making in financial services.
 Responsible AI practices and continuous evaluation of models are essential to maintain fairness, trust, and equality in credit issuance decisions.